-I am an Assistant Professor of Criminology and Criminal Justice at the University of Maryland where I study punishment, education, law, and inequality.
+I am an Assistant Professor of Criminology & Criminal Justice at the University of Maryland.

 I am an advocate of public sociology/criminology.
 I firmly believe that communicating our work effectively to policymakers, practitioners, and, most of all, the public, is a fundamental part of the work.
 Thus, community and university engagement are important aspects of my scholarly profile.
 I served as founding director of research for the Minnesota Justice Research Center, a nonprofit research organization working to improve the justice system through high-quality and accessible research, policy development, and education.
 I have been an active member of the Minnesota Second Chance Coalition (SCC) and have served on the Board of Directors since 2015.
 The SCC is a bipartisan coalition that advocates for policy and practice reforms that remove barriers for justice-involved people and limit the adverse impacts of the justice system on individuals, their families, and their communities.